PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Dataflow

 \subsection{Overview}

-PIM-GPT distributes workloads among all PIM banks and ASIC efficiently.
-For VMM operation, the input vector is stored in the ASIC SRAM buffer and broadcast to the GB of all PIM channels.
-All MAC units will execute the same MAC instruction on different matrix partitions concurrently to fully utilize the PIM computation resources.
-The subvectors from channels will be sent back to ASIC for concatenation and downstream communication and computation.
-PIM-GPT implements the following techniques to coordinate workload between the PIM channels and the ASIC: (1) The partial outputs of VMM can be forwarded to the ASIC before the whole computation is completed, which effectively eliminates the data write back to DRAM banks; (2) When input vector length exceeds the GB size, SRAM buffer on the ASIC are reserved to store intermediate data and the ASIC will accumulate partial VMM results from DRAM; (3) Pipelining between data transmission and computation, i.e. the ASIC will start operations on partially received vector while the rest are in transmission.
+PIM-GPT aims to distribute workloads among all PIM channels and ASIC efficiently.
+For VMM operation, the input vector is forwarded from the ASIC buffer to the SRAM buffer of all PIM channels, followed by broadcasting to all MAC units, as depicted in Figure \ref{fig7}.
+All MAC units will execute MAC of the same vector on different matrix partitions in parallel to fully utilize the PIM computation resources without instruction overhead.
+PIM-GPT implements the following techniques to coordinate workload between the PIM channels and the ASIC: (1) The partial outputs of VMM can be forwarded to the ASIC before the whole computation is completed, which effectively eliminates the data write back to DRAM banks; (2) When input vector length exceeds the buffer size, SRAM buffer on the ASIC are reserved to store intermediate data and the ASIC will accumulate partial VMM results from DRAM; (3) Pipelining between data transmission and computation, i.e. the ASIC will start operations on partially received vector while the rest are in transmission.

-The model mapping includes storing the weights to the allocated banks, and reserving space for the intermediate data (Key, Value matrices) for attention computation.
-To enhance the system performance, the mapping scheme is optimized to: (1) maximize row-hit rate by exploiting data locality; (2) increase computational parallelism by balancing the workload across DRAM banks; and (3) reduce latency by minimizing data movement.
-During runtime, the system automatically computes the bank address in the reserved space to write back the generated Key and Value vectors.
+Mapping a model includes storing the weights to the allocated banks, as well as reserving space for the intermediate data (Key, Value matrices) for attention computation since they are dynamically expanded with token generation.
+To enhance the system performance, the mapping scheme is optimized to: (1) maximize row hit rate by exploiting data locality; (2) increase computational parallelism by balancing the workload across DRAM banks; and (3) reduce latency by minimizing data movement.
+At runtime, the system computes the bank address in the reserved space to write back Key and Value vectors.
 The high-level description of the mapping scheme is shown in Algorithm \ref{alg:three}.